Yugendran

-Yugendran (born Yugendran Vasudevan on 20 December 1976) is an Indian actor and singer who has sung hundreds of songs in Tamil, Telugu and Malayalam.
-He is also an occasional music director and host.
+Yugendran (born Yugendran Vasudevan on 20 December 1976) is an Indian actor and playback singer who has sung several songs in Tamil, Telugu and Malayalam.
+He is also an occasional music director and television host.

 Personal life

 Yugendran is the son of the late Malaysian origin Tamil language playback singer-actor Malaysia Vasudevan.
 He has two sisters named Pavithra and Prashanthini.
 Prashanthini is a Tamil playback singer as well and has sung in films such as 12B, Veyil and Vaaranam Aayiram.